arxoft/pull/README.md

 - `yarn add arxoft/pull`
 - `ln -s node_modules/.bin/arxoftpull pull`
-- `nano pull` and update the URL and database details
+- `nano pull` and update the URL and database details (if the project is not yet the supported platforms)
 - `./pull`

+#### Supported platforms fot Database dumps:

+- WordPress

 #### TODOs: